Zone Look-up Map

 - See Subsection 4-3(E)(3) for use-specific standards.

-- Conditional within 300 feet of school or child day care facility.
+- Conditional use required within 300 feet of school or child day care facility.

 - Odor control plan required.